-- Applying a trigger manually by operating key Pressing the TRIG key causes one measurement. - Applying a trigger at the EXT I/O connector Grounding the TRIG terminal of the EXT I/O connector on the rear panel causes one measurement.
+- Applying a trigger manually by operating key Pressing the TRIG key causes one measurement. - Applying a trigger at the EXT I/O connector.
+Shorting the TRIG terminal to the ISO_COM of the EXT I/O connector on the rear panel causes one measurement.

-See "Input Signals" (\Rightarrow p.77).
+See Input Signals (⇒ p.77).